jellyfin/jellyfin-chromecast/CONTRIBUTING.md

 `npm run lint` - Run linting and prettier

 1. Register a new [application](https://developers.google.com/cast/docs/registration).
 It is important that you choose a "Custom application", the rest of the details are up to you (name, description, etc).
 You will need a web server to host the files on.

+2. Ensure that you can use this app:
+    #### For versions 10.8.x and earlier:
-2. Set up a local copy of [jellyfin-web](https://github.com/jellyfin/jellyfin-web).
+    - Set up a local copy of [jellyfin-web](https://github.com/jellyfin/jellyfin-web).
-3. Change `applicationStable` and `applicationUnstable` in `jellyfin-web/src/plugins/chromecastPlayer/plugin.js` to your own application ID.
+    - Change `applicationStable` and `applicationUnstable` in `jellyfin-web/src/plugins/chromecastPlayer/plugin.js` to your own application ID.
-4. Run the local copy of jellyfin-web using the provided instructions in the repo.
+    - Run the local copy of jellyfin-web using the provided instructions in the repo.

+    #### For versions 10.9.x and beyond:
+    - Add your `CastReceiverApplication` `ID` and `Name` to the jellyfin `system.xml` in the `configuration` folder.
+    - Your custom hosted application is now available to select next to `stable` and `unstable`.
+From the client of your choice.

 5. Clone this repo and run `npm install`.
 This will install all dependencies, run tests and build a production build by default.
 6. Make changes and build with `npm run build`.
 7. Before pushing your changes, make sure to run `npm run test` and `npm run lint`.